fabianfrz/usermapping-authenticator/README.md

-# Authenticator for the os-usermapping plugin of OPNsense
+# Authenticator (unofficial) for the os-usermapping plugin of OPNsense

 ## build